nidhi-girish/anishsujanani.github.io/_posts/2020-01-07-microcorruption-embedded-writeups-lv-1—8.md

 ## Level 5: Cusco

-Fuzzing the input with AABBCCDDEEFFGGHHIIJJKKLL results in a program crash — insn address misaligned.
+Fuzzing the input with `AABBCCDDEEFFGGHHIIJJKKLL` results in a program crash — `insn address misaligned`.

 Below is a capture of register values at the point of crash.
 We see that `AABBCCDDEEFFGGHH` is accepted, however `II (4949)` overwrites the `pc`